 But the Whistling Kettle offers even more to the dedicated tea lover with the Tea of the Month Club and a catalog.
 Every month, Meahgan and Kevin sample some of the best, newest, and highest-quality teas on the market.
-Club memberships are available via a link at thewhistlingkettle.com for as little as $44 for three months and up to $165 for a yearlong commitment, which includes samples of tea and a newsletter.
+Club memberships are available on the Whistling Kettle's website for as little as $44 for three months and up to $165 for a yearlong commitment, which includes samples of tea and a newsletter.
 The 44-page catalog has been updated recently and now includes 122 teas.
 It lists fair-trade and organic choices, recipes, articles about each type of tea, health benefits, and advice on the proper way to store tea.
 Quirky icons are displayed throughout the catalog, highlighting decaf, customer favorites, fair trade, organic, new, iced tea, milk, sugar, and nuts—for those with allergies.
 Available merchandise and tea paraphernalia are listed along with a free coupon on the back for a tea sample.

 The Borowskys’ hard work and talent have paid off.
 They now enjoy the convenience of walking or biking to work instead of enduring the snarl of city traffic.
 They live, work, and play in a family-friendly village with all the amenities of Saratoga close by.
 The Whistling Kettle Tea Lounge and Café has developed into a popular local attraction, offering a lovely dining experience and showcasing exceptional tea choices and accessories.
 It truly is an American success story—a tearoom extraordinaire.